mark-magic/mark-magic/packages/website/docs/en/plugin/plugin-epub.md

 # plugin-epub

-An output plugin that generates e-book files in the EPUB format while preserving the correct chapter structure and resource references.
+An output plugin that generates EPUB ebook files while preserving the correct chapter structure and resource references.

 ## output